mimran1980/rusteron_gsr/rusteron-client/README.md

 - **Subscription**: Receive messages from Aeron channels.
 - **Callbacks**: Handle events such as new publications, new subscriptions, and errors.

+## General Patterns

+The **rusteron-client** module follows several general patterns to simplify the use of Aeron functionalities in Rust:

+- **Cloneable Wrappers**: All Rust wrappers in **rusteron-client** can be cloned, and they will refer to the same underlying aeron c instance/resource.
+This allows you to use multiple references to the same object safely.
+- **Mutable and Immutable Operations**: Modifications can be performed directly with `&self`, allowing flexibility without needing additional ownership complexities.
+- **Automatic Resource Management**: The wrappers attempt to automatically manage resources, clearing objects and calling the appropriate close, destroy, or remove methods when needed.
+- **Manual Handler Management**: Callbacks and handlers require manual management.
+Handlers are passed into the C bindings using `Handlers::leak(xxx)`, and need to be explicitly released by calling `release()`.
+This manual process is required due to the complexity of determining when these handlers should be cleaned up once handed off to C.

 ## Installation

 Add the following to your `Cargo.toml` file to include **rusteron-client**: